jinjamator/simplenetlink/README.rst

 ==================

-Simplenetlink is an abstraction layer to simplify programatic non-persistant network configuration for linux on top of pyroute2.
+Simplenetlink is an abstraction layer to simplify programatic non-persistent network configuration for linux on top of pyroute2.
 It was written to have a simple interface for network test setups.

 Features
 -----------------